Las Vegas Mass Shooting Latest: Who Are The Victims?

 Lisa Romero was “an incredible loving and sincere friend, mentor, and advocate for students" https://t.co/IWofSjptpa pic.twitter.com/HRHsfWs33F— Colin Jones (@colinjones) October 2, 2017

-Romero-Muniz ,a grandmother, worked as a discipline secretary at Hiroshi Miyamura High School in Gallup, New Mexico.
+Romero-Muniz, a grandmother, worked as a discipline secretary at Hiroshi Miyamura High School in Gallup, N.M.

 "She was not only an employee of our school district, but was an incredible loving and sincere friend, mentor and advocate for students," Gallup-McKinley County Public Schools Superintendent Mike Hyatt said in a statement.